Roman Catholic

 details of death

-On 14.11.1918 took part, at the head of the POW platoon from his native Olszewnica, in disarming the German garrison in Nowa Jabłonna (today Legionowo).
+On 14.11.1918, after the end of the war, the return of Piłsudski to Warsaw and Poland regaining independence on 11.11.1918, took part, among other things, at the head of a POW platoon from his native Olszewnica, in the disarmament of the German garrison at the railway station in Nowa Jabłonna (today Legionowo).

 After German invasion of Poland on 01.09.1939 (Russians invaded Poland 17 days later) and start of the World War II, after start of German occupation, arrested by the Germans on 07.09.1939.